How did the apostles die? Does the Bible say anything about the death of the apostles?

 John was the one apostle history records as dying a natural death.
 He was said to have lived to an old age, likely composing Revelation around AD 95—96 from the island of Patmos and later dying in Ephesus (modern-day Turkey) around 100.

-In addition to the 12, the disciple Matthias (Acts 1:12-26), who was chosen to replace Judas Iscariot, has often been confused with the apostle Matthew.
-Some accounts note his death in Ethiopia while other accounts note his death in Cappadocia (eastern Turkey).
+In addition to the twelve, the disciple Matthias (Acts 1:21-26), who was chosen to replace Judas Iscariot, has often been confused with the apostle Matthew.
+Some accounts note his death in Ethiopia while other accounts indicate he died in Cappadocia (eastern Turkey).

 The apostle Paul clearly expected to die shortly after his letter to Timothy while imprisoned in Rome (2 Timothy 4:6-8).
 Tradition teaches Paul was beheaded by Nero, likely in AD 67 or 68, during the persecution of Christians that took place following the fires of Rome in AD 64.

 While many accounts are uncertain traditions, the important observation is that all of the original followers of Christ were willing to take the Gospel to others despite the very real possibility of death.
-Not one renounced his faith, offering further evidence that their eyewitness testimonies of the resurrected Jesus were true.
+Not one renounced his faith, offering further evidence that their eyewitness testimonies of the resurrected Jesus were true–that the truth of the Gospel and the truth of who God is was worth standing up for, even to death.